agrawalvansh/ags-erp/README.md

-# AGS ERP – Offline Inventory & Accounting Suite
+# AGS ERP – Web + Offline Desktop Inventory & Accounting Suite

-AGS ERP is a lightweight, **100 % offline** Enterprise Resource Planning Desktop Application and a cloud-based web platform designed for Indian SMEs that still rely on pen-and-paper billing.
+AGS ERP is a lightweight ERP that runs in two variants:

+- **Offline Desktop App (Electron)** – 100% local, no internet required.
+Ideal for shops that prefer on‑prem usage with a simple installer.
+- **Web App (Cloud)** – Deployed to Vercel (frontend) and AWS EC2 (API), secured via Cloudflare Tunnel/PM2/systemd.

-Built with React.js, Node.js and SQLite for backend/data, Electron.js with IPC for desktop offline mode, and deployed the online version on Vercel and AWS EC2 secured via Cloudflare Tunnel, PM2 and systemd to deploy the Express API securely, giving you everything you need to manage products, invoices, orders and ledgers without internet connectivity or monthly fees.
+Built with React.js, Node.js and SQLite, with Electron.js + IPC for the desktop app.
+Manage products, invoices, orders and ledgers without monthly fees.

 ---

+## 🧭 Variants: Web vs Desktop

+- **Web App (Cloud)**
+  - Frontend served from `/dist` on any static host (e.g., Vercel)
+  - API on AWS EC2 (Express), typically behind Cloudflare Tunnel with PM2/systemd
+  - Best for distributed access and remote availability

+- **Offline Desktop App (Electron)**
+  - Bundles the React UI with an embedded Express + SQLite runtime
+  - Data stored locally in a single SQLite file
+  - Best for single‑machine usage with no dependency on the internet

 ## ✨ Feature Highlights